-A. Goals for Utilization of Minority-, Female-, and Persons with a Disability- Owned (MFDB) Investment Management Firms
+A. Goals for Utilization of Minority-, Female-, and Persons with a Disability-Owned (MFDB) Investment Management Firms

-It is the goal of the Board that, subject to its fiduciary responsibility, 17% of total actively managed investment assets be managed by emerging investment managers and MFDB investment managers.
+It is the goal of the Board that, subject to its fiduciary responsibility, 25% of total actively managed investment assets be managed by emerging investment managers and MFDB investment managers.
 This goal shall be reviewed annually.
 SURS strives, on an ongoing basis, to improve and increase its relationships with and use of MFDB managers and broker/dealers.

 It is also the goal of the Board that, subject to its fiduciary responsibility, the use of MFDB investment managers be significant in each of the broad asset classes in which SURS is invested and not concentrated in any particular asset class.
-In accordance with Public Act 96-0006, SURS has established the following goals for the management of assets in specific asset classes by emerging investment managers.
-The table below identifies utilization goals for actively managed assets in each of the major asset classes.
+In accordance with Public Act 96-0006, SURS has established the following goals for the management of assets in specific asset classes by emerging investment managers.7 The table below identifies utilization goals for actively managed assets in each of the major asset classes.
 While these objectives may not be immediately achieved, the desire is to show meaningful progress toward these goals over time.
 These goals shall be reviewed annually.

-&lt;sup>8 P.A.
+7 P.A.
 96-0006 requires the establishment of "3 separate goals for (i) emerging investment managers that are minority owned businesses; (ii) emerging investment managers that are female owned businesses; and (iii) emerging investment managers that are businesses owned by a person with a disability."

-Asset Class Goal for Minorities Goal for Females Goal for Persons with a Disability Overall Active Goal Equities 10% 5% 0-2% 17% Fixed Income (includesTIPS) 7% 4% 0-1% 12% Alternative 0-10% of new 0-10% of new 0-10% of new 10% of new Investments allocations allocations allocations allocations Total Fund 9% 6% 0-2% 17%
+Goal for Goal for Goal for Persons Overall Active Asset Class Minorities Females with a Disability Goal Equities 20% 10% 0-2% 30% Fixed Income 12% 8% 0-1% 20% (includesTIPS) Alternative 0-10% of new 0-10% of new 0-10% of new 10% of new Investments allocations allocations allocations allocations Total Fund 16% 8% 1% 25%